|

 1st class Stoker Harry Lawson,

-whose wife lived 160 Union Road |
+married Annie Gill, who lived at 160 Union Road |

-Leading Stoker G Bilton,
+Leading Stoker George Bilton,

-whose wife lived at 132 Union Road |
+who lived at 132 Union Road |

 "Not just today, but every day, in silence we remember - Father,